 It’s structure features jagged leaves with perfectly opposing sets of leaflets.
 There are usually 4-6 pairs on each leaf with a single one at the end of a leaf that can reach 12″ long.

-However, don’t plant this vine at the bottom of a living tree because it is such a vigorous grower that it will grow in to it and wrap itself tightly around it.
-This will suffocate the tree in a short amount of time.
-It will likely die.
+Don’t plant this vine at the bottom of a living tree because it is such a vigorous grower that it will grow in to the tree and wrap itself tightly around it, this will suffocate the tree in a short amount of time.

 The Hummingbird vine does have a few good qualities that deserve some consideration.